ganong/manager-readme/README.md

 ### Servant Leadership

-At it's base, servant leadership is about [leading with others in mind](https://www.skipprichard.com/9-qualities-of-the-servant-leader/) - thinking "you" not "me".
+At its base, servant leadership is about [leading with others in mind](https://www.skipprichard.com/9-qualities-of-the-servant-leader/) - thinking "you" not "me".
 This also means that I won't ask you to do something that I'm not willing to do myself.

 ### Empowerment